5 Hairstyles for Men with Beards

 Beard Oil & Moustache Wax

 When considering beard grooming products, applying beard oil is the bare minimum that every man with a beard should do to groom his beard and keep it looking great.
 The oil helps provide moisture to the skin beneath the beard – work it into the beard paying extra attention to the neck and goatee areas, as these are most prone to dryness and flakiness.
 Your beard will feel softer, but also look shinier and healthier.
-Use a small amount of mustache wax, warmed between the fingers, to keep any unruly hairs in place, or to style a mustache – and remember, as with any styling product, you can always add more but never take away, so use sparingly.
+Use a small amount of moustache wax, warmed between the fingers, to keep any unruly hairs in place, or to style a moustache – and remember, as with any styling product, you can always add more but never take away, so use sparingly.